akosgarai/playground_engine/pkg/application/README.md

 MouseButtonCallback is responsible for the mouse button event handling.

+## CharCallback

+CharCallback is responsible for the character stream input (typing on keyboard)

 ## SetKeyState

 SetKeyState setups the keyDowns based on the key and action